David's myotis: Description

-M. davidii are microbats with a forearm length of < 36 mm.
+Myotis davidii are microbats with a forearm length of < 36 mm.
 Their wing membrane is inserted at the base of the outer toe.
 Their spur length is no more than half the length of the margin of the tail membrane and there are no terminal lobes or breaks present.
 The posterior margin of the ear has a distinct indentation.
 Hair with dark bases and lighter tips, frequently with golden gloss.
 Upper second premolar is rather small (maximum 1/2 of the size of the first upper premolar) and sometimes displaced palatally of the tooth row.
 Singular cusp of the third upper premolar is small or absent, always lower than the second upper premolar.
 Ears are brown, inside of the ear and the base of the tragus lighter brown, sometimes even pinkish.
 Nostril is often heart-shaped, lateral part is usually well-developed.
 Adult individuals are always without yellowish-brown hair on the sides of the neck, therefore the ventral and dorsal colors of the fur are sharply divided.